lancedb/lancedb/docs/src/basic.md

 !!! note "Why do I need to create an index manually?"
     LanceDB does not automatically create the ANN index, for two reasons.
-The first is that it's optimized for really fast retrievals via an on-disk index, and the second is that data and query workloads can be very diverse, so there's no one-size-fits-all index configuration.
+The first is that it's optimized for really fast retrievals via a disk-based index, and the second is that data and query workloads can be very diverse, so there's no one-size-fits-all index configuration.
 LanceDB provides many parameters to fine-tune index size, query latency and accuracy.
 See the section on [ANN indexes](ann_indexes.md) for more details.